 So you've put in a lot of time and effort into building out beautiful documentation for your API using ReadMe.
 Excellent!

-- Who are your most/least frequent users?
+- Who are the heaviest users of your API?

 - How are your error rates?
 Which endpoints are causing the most trouble?